 Does my transcript need to be translated if it is not in English?

-Yes, if your original transcript is not in English, you must submit an official translation in addition to the copy of your original transcript.
-Transcripts and degree documents that are in a language other than English must be accompanied with an official English translation (translated by a university, government official/organization, or a certified translation service, example: American Translators Association).
+Yes, transcripts and degree documents that are in a language other than English must be accompanied with an official English translation (translated by a university, government official/organization, or a certified translation service, example: American Translators Association).

 Do I need to submit transcripts for every school I have attended, including schools that I transferred from or where I did not earn a degree?